What is entrepreneurship? Watch and smile.

 You also come across entrepreneurship within an organization, also called internal entrepreneurship or intrapreneurship.
 You are ‘playing’ entrepreneur within an organization.

-Many people see entrepreneurship the same as making money.
+Many people see entrepreneurship as the same as making money.
 After all, that’s the goal of doing business, right?

 Table of contents